fr-ser/scaffolding-management/backend/README.md

 Run `npm run db_seed` to get a local database with some data.

+- If you want to update the seed you need to delete the current database first.
+  The database should be at `backend/data.db`.

 Run `npm run dev` to start the backend.

 <!-- TODO: add unit tests -->